 Adjacent to the Davis Field House is Veterans Memorial Stadium which includes the Douglas Hawkins Press Box, home to a 10,000 square foot strength and conditioning center, state-of-the-art athletic training center and Student-Athlete Academic Support Center as well as a Stadium Club and 29 private suites for fans to enjoy home football games.

-Next to Veterans Memorial Stadium is the newly renovated Riddle-Pace Field, home of the Trojans baseball team.
+Next to Veterans Memorial Stadium Riddle-Pace Field, home of the Trojans baseball team.
 The facility includes the Lott Baseball Complex, which houses coach’s offices, locker rooms, meeting rooms and covered practice facilities.
 Recent stadium renovations included the addition of an artificial turf playing surface, a 30-foot wall in right field and a new scoreboard that includes video replay capabilities.

-Other nearby facilities includes the new Golf facility (2015), Trojan softball complex (2014) and soccer/track complex (completed in the spring 2003).
-Also, the state-of-the-art Lunsford Tennis Complex was completed in the fall of 2001, doubling the number of courts available to TROY students and the Troy community.
+The soccer and track complex saw the addition of lights to help ease with the summer heat, while the Lunsford Tennis Complex was completed in the fall of 2001, doubling the number of courts available to TROY students and the Troy community.

 Additionally, construction was completed in 2012 on a state-of-the-art multi-purpose arena and convocation center which is home to the men’s basketball, women’s basketball and volleyball programs.
 The facility is located directly behind the Tine Davis Fieldhouse adjacent to the track/soccer complex.
 The men’s basketball program initiated the first win in Trojan Arena on its inaugural night beating SEC opponent, Mississippi State, 56-53.